Flagstaff in Coconino County, Arizona — The American Mountains (Southwest)

 Erected 1983 by This Jurisdiction Woodmen of the World.

 Location.
 35° 11.841′ N, 111° 38.956′ W. Marker is in Flagstaff, Arizona, in Coconino County.
-Marker can be reached from East Route 66.
+It can be reached from East Route 66.
 Marker is on the south side of the historic Santa Fe passenger train depot.
 Touch for map.
 Marker is at or near this postal address: One East Route 66, Flagstaff AZ 86001, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Railroad Depot (here, next to this marker); McMillan Building (within shouting distance of this marker); Aubineau Building (within shouting distance of this marker); a different marker also named McMillan Building (within shouting distance of this marker); Coconino Chop House (within shouting distance of this marker); Aubineau / Andreatos Building (within shouting distance of this marker); Raymond Building (within shouting distance of this marker); Donahue Building (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Railroad Depot (here, next to this marker); McMillan Building (within shouting distance of this marker); Aubineau Building (within shouting distance of this marker); a different marker also named McMillan Building (within shouting distance of this marker); Coconino Chop House (within shouting distance of this marker); Aubineau / Andreatos Building (within shouting distance of this marker); Raymond Building (within shouting distance of this marker); Donahue Building (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Flagstaff.